I Miss You (Blink-182 song): Commercial performance

-"I Miss You" was sent to radio in early 2004.
-The song performed best on Billboards Modern Rock Tracks chart, where it peaked at number one for two weeks.
+"I Miss You" performed best on Billboards Modern Rock Tracks chart, where it peaked at number one for two weeks.
 The song also charted at number 15 on the Pop Songs chart, and number 24 on the Adult Pop Songs chart.
-On the Billboard Hot 100, the song reached number 42, and also peaked at number 44 on the Hot 100 Airplay chart.
+On the Billboard Hot 100, it reached number 42, and also peaked at number 44 on the Hot 100 Airplay chart.
 Outside the United States, "I Miss You" performed best in the United Kingdom and New Zealand; in both countries it charted at number eight.
 It also charted at number 13 in Australia, and number 21 in Ireland.

+DeLonge said the success of "I Miss You" introduced Blink-182 to a broader mainstream audience, noting that the song was receiving airplay on radio stations that had not previously played the band.
 "I Miss You" was supported by a controversial initiative dubbed "spin buys" by Billboard, in which labels, in Blink's case Geffen, spent thousands of dollars per week to have singles played multiple times from midnight to 6 am at small and middle-market radio chains.
 While overnight airplay at radio at that time was "nothing new for the recording industry," label-sponsored spin-programs had risen considerably in popularity in 2004.
 By May 2004, the track had accumulated more than 50,000 spins at radio, and more than 100,000 by July.

-The song was certified gold by the Recording Industry Association of America on October 25, 2004, for sales of over 500,000.
+The song was certified gold by the Recording Industry Association of America (RIAA) on October 25, 2004, for sales of over 500,000.

-Critical reception

-"I Miss You" received positive reviews from contemporary music critics.
-Jesse Lord of IGN praised the "well-thought-out dissonance" between Hoppus and DeLonge's respective vocal tracks, opining that it "expertly showcases and highlights the differences between the two."
-Nick Catucci of The Village Voice praised the song, writing, "It's how Tom and Mark zing off of one another that makes Blink-182 one of the greats.
-Name another two dudes who can so naturally share a tender, swelling ballad like 'I Miss You.'"
-A.D.
-Amorosi of The Philadelphia Inquirer wrote that "post-teen amour drips through an acoustic 'I Miss You', with singer-guitarist Tom DeLonge in Marshall Crenshaw mode."
-Spin called it an "interstate breakup song," commending its use of strings and jazz brushes.

-Retrospective lists

-In 2016, Stereogum ranked the song number four on their list of the 10 greatest Blink-182 songs, and in 2022, Kerrang ranked the song number three on their list of the 20 greatest Blink-182 songs.